MJ Melendez Player Props: Royals vs. Mets

-On Wednesday, MJ Melendez (batting .289 in his past 10 games) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 8:10 PM ET.
+On Thursday, MJ Melendez (.256 batting average in his past 10 games, with two doubles, a home run, three walks and three RBI) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 2:10 PM ET.

 MJ Melendez Game Info & Props vs. the Mets